 The Spanish verb tocar has multiple meanings.
-We generally use the verb tocar meaning ‘to touch,’ but it has a number of other meanings as well.
+We generally use the verb tocar to mean ‘to touch,’ but it has a number of other meanings as well.
 Tocar is a very versatile verb with a variety of uses.
-Here are a some examples to illustrate some of the most common ways that tocar is used in Spanish.
+Here are some examples to illustrate some of the most common ways that tocar is used in Spanish.

 Tocar = To Touch